background image showing women and children in a city devastated by war

 • BAe Systems: Israel's F-35 parts

-These are just a few examples of companies in which LGPS schemes are investing your money, with no more regard than if they made baby food.
+These are just a few examples of companies in which LGPS schemes are investing your money.

 Pension scheme members are shocked to learn that their pension pot is invested in this type of company.
 That shock alone could be proof of an ongoing deception.